apache/metron/metron-interface/metron-rest/README.md

   * Returns:
     * 200 - Returns sample message
     * 404 - Either Kafka topic is missing or contains no messages

+### `POST /api/v1/metaalert/searchByAlert`
+  * Description: Searches meta alerts to find any containing an alert for the provided GUID
+  * Input:
+    * guid - GUID of the alert
+  * Returns:
+    * 200 - Returns the meta alerts associated with this alert
+    * 404 - Either Kafka topic is missing or contains no messages

+### `POST /api/v1/metaalert/create`
+  * Description: Creates a meta alert containing the provide alerts
+  * Input:
+    * request - Meta Alert Create Request
+  * Returns:
+    * 200 - The meta alert was created

 ### `GET /api/v1/search/findOne`
   * Description: Returns latest document for a guid and sensor